 5. Comparable titles

-While years ago, this wasn’t an issue, it is now.
+While this wasn’t an issue years ago, it is now.
 Agents and publishers want to know what they can compare your story to.

-As an example, my middle grade fantasy book mentioned above, is set in 16th century China.
-It has the elements of respect and honor that the time period conjures up.
+For example, my fantasy chapter book mentioned above, is set in 16th-century China.
+It has the elements of respect and honor that the period evokes.
 If I had to compare it to something similar, I’d have to go with “A Single Shard,” by Linda Sue Park.

-This is in no way stating it’s as good as “A Single Shard,” it’s saying that it has a similar tone and mood to that book.
+This is in no way saying it’s even close to as good as “A Single Shard.”
+It’s saying it has a similar tone and mood to that book.

 TIP: Be careful with this component.
-You don’t want to puff your book up by comparing it to a great book.
+You don’t want to puff up your book by comparing it to a great one.
 As with my example above, I’d be quick to mention that it’s only comparable in tone and mood.

 References: